 Determination of Assessed Value.
 Assessed valuation, which represents the value upon which ad valorem property taxes are levied, is calculated by the county assessor as a percentage of the statutory "actual" value of such property.
-Under current State law, the ratio of valuation for assessment of all taxable property in the State other than residential real property, producing mines and lands or leaseholds producing oil or gas is 29% of statutory "actual" value.
-The ratio of valuation for assessment of residential real property is 7.15% of statutory "actual" value, the ratio of valuation for assessment of producing oil and gas property is 87.5% of statutory "actual" value (75% for property utilizing secondary recovery, tertiary recovery or recycling projects which conserve and avoid waste of oil and gas), and the ratio of valuation for assessment of producing mines is 25% of statutory "actual" value.
+At the November 3, 2020, general election, the State's voters (i) repealed the provisions of the State constitution (commonly known as the "Gallagher Amendment") that provided a mechanism for the mandatory periodic adjustment of the ratio of valuation for assessment of residential real property, and (ii) froze the ratio of valuation for assessment of all other property at 29% of statutory "actual" value, the result being that any future changes to the ratio of valuation for assessment for any class of property are to be made in the discretion of the General Assembly.
+The State's voters also approved the enactment of Section 39-1-103.8, C.R.S., which provides that beginning with the property tax year that commenced January 1, 2020, there is a moratorium on changing the ratio of valuation for assessment for any class of property.
+As a result of the foregoing, for the 2020 assessment year (2021 property tax year), the ratio of valuation for assessment of all taxable property in the State other than residential real property, producing mines and lands or leaseholds producing oil or gas is 29% of statutory "actual" value, the ratio of valuation for assessment of residential real property is 7.15% of statutory "actual" value, the ratio of valuation for assessment of producing oil and gas property is 87.5% of statutory "actual" value (75% for property utilizing secondary recovery, tertiary recovery or recycling projects which conserve and avoid waste of oil and gas), and the ratio of valuation for assessment of producing mines is 25% of statutory "actual" value.